Cool, Historic, and Unusual Places to Stay in Cody Yellowstone

 Pure Heart Retreat

-A geometric dome at Pure Heart Retreat
+Geometric domes on the ground at Pure Heart Retreat

 Offering a blend of luxury and tranquility, Pure Heart Retreat offers geodesic domes measuring 23 feet in diameter as well as access to a glass yoga dome.
 The retreat is designed to create a sanctuary for relaxation and rejuvenation.